16 Pretty Good Lesbian Shows We’re Pretty Sure You Haven’t Seen Yet

 Leopard Skin actors outside walking towards camera

 Of all the shows on this list, this one is easily the most bananas.
-Its genre would technically be “heist thriller,” but that doesn’t even begin to cover the wild right that is Leopard Skin.
+Its genre would technically be “heist thriller,” but that doesn’t even begin to cover the wild ride that is Leopard Skin.
 It’s a difficult show to summarize, but it centers on documentarian Alba (Carla Gugino), whose husband lefter her for cocktail waitress Batty (Gaite Jansen), who killed the husband and who Alba is now blackmailing as a result.
 One day, their rather strange arrangement is interrupted by a group of criminals whose diamond heist just went sideways, and they become hostages.
 This series is for fans of asking wait, what’s happening? and cold meds-induced fever dreams.
 The humor has a Killing Eve vibe to it.
 As I wrote in my review: “The show feels a bit as if David Lynch were to try his hand at a softcore Cinemax production.”

 Pure